 There are two configuration settings for previewing search results.
 After you run a new search or open an existing search, click Individual results to view the following preview settings:

-Preview results automatically: This setting displays the search results after you a run a search.
+Preview results automatically: This setting displays the search results after you run a search.

 Preview results manually: This setting displays placeholders in the search results pane, and displays the Preview results button that you have to click to display the search results.
 This is the default setting.
 It helps enhance search performance by not automatically displaying the search results when you open an existing search.